Shri Dattaguru Bhagavat Gita: Kaalabhairava Khanda: Chapter-15 Part-3

 (Song of Preacher – God Shri Datta)

-- Many people have no real faith in the existence of God and are greatly attracted only to their worldly bonds, with money and family.
-Yet, they worship God by reciting prayers and singing songs.
-Reciting prayers, singing devotional songs or meditating are only related to words and the mind.
-It is called theoretical devotion, which involves only mental or verbal expression of the love for God.
-These clever worldly people adopt theoretical devotion for getting protection and benefits from God, just in case God exists.
-They balance both the possibilities of the existence and non-existence of God by adopting only theoretical devotion and avoiding practical devotion.
-Their intention is that if God exists, He will be pleased with their theoretical devotion, while if God is non-existent, there is no loss to them since they have avoided practical devotion, which involves practical service and the sacrifice of their money for God.
-Such theoretical devotion done with the expectation of practical boons from God, is called prostitution-devotion.
-These people are like a prostitute, who only makes a pretense (acting) of love through her sweet words and songs (theoretical) to get practical benefits from people.
-These clever people belong to the fields of spiritual politics or spiritual economics.
+- Many people have no real faith in the existence of God and are very much attracted to the worldly bonds only.
+Yet, they worship God by theoretical prayers and songs to get protection and benefits from God in case God exists.
+They balance both possibilities of existence and non-existence of God by theoretical devotion and absence of practical devotion respectively.
+Their intension is that if God exists, He will be pleased with theoretical devotion and if God is non-existent, there is no loss due to absence of practical devotion in which practical sacrifice exists.
+This is prostitution devotion in which a prostitute offers only theoretical love to get practical benefits from people.
+The subject of such clever people is spiritual politics and spiritual economics.

-- After obtaining divine nectar, one can taste it and develop a very strong attachment to it.
-The detachment from coffee then comes naturally due to the attachment to the taste of the divine nectar.
+- After catching the divine nectar, one can taste it and develop very strong attachment to it so that detachment from coffee comes naturally due to attained attachment to the taste of divine nectar.
 After tasting the divine nectar, You need not put any effort to get detached from coffee.
-But before obtaining the divine nectar and tasting it, You have to put in a lot of hard effort to achieve the divine nectar.
-Since You have not tasted the divine nectar, You are tempted to drink coffee and You have to forcibly avoid coffee.
-Similarly, You have to put some effort forcibly to detach from Your worldly bonds before attaining and tasting God.
-This is the starting trouble, in which the majority of humanity is trapped.
+But, before attaining the divine nectar and tasting it, You have to put lot of effort (due to absence of taste of divine nectar) with firmness to achieve the divine nectar, forcibly neglecting the coffee.
+Similarly, You have to put some effort forcibly to detach from worldly bonds before attaining and tasting God.
+This is the starting trouble, in which majority of humanity is trapped.

-- Initial detachment from unnecessary worldly matters has to be achieved through force.
-Such detachment includes avoiding unnecessary talking and listening to the gossip of worldly people, reading unnecessary worldly books and seeing unnecessary worldly films.
-Such forcible detachment saves energy, time and money.
-This wasted energy, time and money can be used for God instead, following the principle of waste-to-wealth.
-In this way, the starting trouble can be overcome and one can at least reach God temporarily, and taste His subject (knowledge and devotion).
-Once the person is attracted by the taste of God, any further effort for worldly detachment is not necessary.
-Detachment then takes place naturally.
-In this initial stage, there is no need be afraid that as a result of pursuing the spiritual path, one might develop so much detachment that one might not be able to fulfill one’s worldly duties.
-The reason is that only one soul, among millions of souls and that too only after millions of births, reaches the highest state.
-It is only in that highest state that one’s worldly duties get dropped.
-But even in that climax-state, God performs the worldly duties for that rare soul!
-So, there is no reason to fear that the duties will get neglected!
+- Initial detachment from unnecessary worldly issues like talking to and hearing unnecessary gossip from worldly people, reading unnecessary worldly books and seeing unnecessary worldly films must be avoided to save energy, time and money to use this wasted energy, time and money for God following the principle of wealth from waste.
+In this way the starting trouble can be overcome and one can catch God and taste His subject so that further effort for worldly detachment is not necessary since it takes place naturally.
+In this initial stage, there is no need of fear for the detachment from the worldly duties.
+The reason is that only one in millions of souls and that too after millions of births only reaches the highest state in which even the worldly duties get dropped and in such climax state, God will perform those worldly duties also!

 (Fifteenth chapter is completed.)